BobDeng1974/Wima/docs/README.md

 Docs
 ====

-This directory contains all of the documentation for Waimo.
+This directory contains all of the documentation for Wima.